olivertemple/geometric-images/README.md

 Creates Various Geomentric images using for loops There are currently 3 different images that can be generated both in 2D and 3D.
 Colours can be changes and up to two images of the same dimensions can be overlayed.

-# Motovation
-I did this project because i was bored during the 3rd UK Covid-19 lockdown, and it was something that i had wanted to try for a few months, just hadnt found the time.

 # Instilation
 To install requirements, run: